kmccoan/gitmetrics/README.md

 ```

 # Managing runtimes
-We use [`asdf`](https://asdf-vm.com/) to manage the Deno version. `asdf` is a CLI tool that can manage multiple language runtime versions on a per-project basis.
+We use [`asdf`](https://asdf-vm.com/) to manage the Node version. `asdf` is a CLI tool that can manage multiple language runtime versions on a per-project basis.

 Start by installing asdf:
 ```sh